ScottDikowitz/Asteroids/Readme.md

 Welcome.
 This is the classic Asteroids game!

-Steer your ship with WASD, shoot with spacebar.
+Steer your ship with WASD, shoot with spacebar or f.

+Access the upgrade store/pause the game with p.

 Things I plan to do: